Aggregating distribution forecasts from deep ensembles: Introduction

-The problem of combining predictive distributions has been studied extensively in the statistical literature, see \citet{Gneiting2013} and \citet[Section 2.6]{PetropoulosEtAl2022} for overviews.
-Combining probabilistic forecasts from different sources has been successfully used in a wide variety applications including economics \citep{AastveitEtAl2019}, epidemiology \citep{CramerEtAl2021,TaylorTaylor2021}, finance \citep{Berkowitz2001}, signal processing \citep{KolianderEtAl2022} and weather forecasting \citep{BaranLerch2016,BaranLerch2018}, and constitutes one of the typical components of winning submissions to forecasting competitions \citep{BojerMeldgaard2021,JanuschowskiEtAl2021}.
+The task of combining predictive distributions has been studied extensively in the statistical literature, see \citet{Gneiting2013}, \citet[Section 2.6]{PetropoulosEtAl2022} and \citet{Wang2023} for overviews.
+Combining probabilistic forecasts from different sources has been successfully used in a wide variety of applications including economics \citep{AastveitEtAl2019}, epidemiology \citep{Cramer2022,TaylorTaylor2021}, finance \citep{Berkowitz2001}, signal processing \citep{KolianderEtAl2022} and weather forecasting \citep{BaranLerch2016,BaranLerch2018}, and constitutes one of the typical components of winning submissions to forecasting competitions \citep{BojerMeldgaard2021,JanuschowskiEtAl2021}.
 On the other hand, forecast combination also forms the theoretical framework of some of the most prominent techniques in machine learning such as boosting \citep{Freund1996}, bagging \citep{Breiman1996} or random forests \citep{Breiman2001}, which are based on the idea of building ensembles of learners and combining the associated predictions.
-Generally, the individual component models (or ensemble members) can be based on entirely distinct modeling approaches, or on a common modeling framework where the model training is subject to different input datasets of other sources of stochasticity.
-The latter is the case for deep ensembles where the main sources of uncertainty in the estimation are the random initialization of the network parameters and the stochastic gradient descent algorithm for the optimization.
+Generally, the individual component models (or ensemble members) can be based on entirely distinct modeling approaches, or on a common modeling framework where the model training is subject to different input data sets of other sources of stochasticity.
+The latter is the case for the DEs we consider in this study.
 For general reviews on ensemble methods in machine learning, we refer to \citet{Dietterich2000}, \citet{ZhouEtAl2002} and \cite{Ren2016}.